Student Ambassador Program

 Jessica is a Senior Pre-Med & Pre-Health Ambassador from Garfield, New Jersey, double majoring in Health Science and Business Administration with a concentration in Healthcare Management and Consulting, on the Pre-Physician Assistant (Pre-PA) track.
 She is a member of the John Martinson Honors Program and is passionate about improving healthcare outcomes.
 This fall, Jessica be joining Stanford Medicine as a Clinical Research Assistant for her Co-Op, where she will contribute to impactful research on allergies and asthma in pediatric patients and their families, while gaining valuable hands-on clinical experience.
 In her free time, Jessica enjoys working out at the gym, and traveling to new parts of the country.

-Chantel is a third-year Health Science major with a minor in Global Health at Northeastern University.
-Originally from Westport, MA, she began her college journey studying abroad in Belfast, Northern Ireland, and is looking forward to participating in the Tools for Public Health Dialogue program in Seville, Spain in summer 2025.
-On the pre-med track, Chantel is still exploring various medical specialties.
-On campus, she is actively involved in Alpha Epsilon Phi, WREN, and AMSA Advocacy Teams, and is the co-founder of Northeastern’s Wishmakers on Campus.
-Her longstanding volunteer work with Make-A-Wish inspired her to bring the club to campus, where she’s continued to advocate for children facing critical illnesses.
-This year, Chantel interned as a Health Equity and Social Justice Researcher, focusing on digital health, and she also has prior lab experience in both biology and psychology at UMass Dartmouth.
-Currently, she is on co-op as a Patient Care Assistant at Brigham and Women’s Hospital, working in the Pre-Op and PACU departments.
-In the fall, she plans to return to classes and rejoin the Bouvé Fellows Program.
-Outside of academics, Chantel enjoys exploring Boston, traveling, and spending quality time with friends and family.
+Chantel is a fourth-year Health Science major with a minor in Global Health on the pre-med track.
+Originally from Westport, MA, she began her college journey studying abroad in Belfast, Northern Ireland and later participated in the Tools for Public Health Dialogue program in Seville, Spain.
+On campus, she is actively involved as a Women’s Research Engagement Network (WREN) Scholar and was the founder and former president of Northeastern Wishmakers on Campus, inspired by her ongoing volunteer work with Make-A-Wish Massachusetts and Rhode Island.
+She has also been involved in research through Northeastern’s Institute for Health Equity and Social Justice Research, focusing on digital health and health behavior promotion in marginalized communities.
+In addition, Chantel previously participated in the Bouvé Fellows Program, where she mentored first-year students, and has prior psychology and biology research experience at University of Massachusetts Dartmouth.
+This year, Chantel worked as a Clinical Assistant at Boston Children’s Hospital in the primary care clinic and previously completed a co-op at Brigham and Women’s Hospital in the Pre-Op and PACU departments.
+Outside of academics, Chantel enjoys traveling, exploring Boston, and spending quality time with friends and family.